aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/svgsaveoptions/resourcesfolder/_index.md

 linktitle: ResourcesFolder
 articleTitle: ResourcesFolder
 second_title: Aspose.Words for .NET
-description: SvgSaveOptions ResourcesFolder property.
-Specifies the physical folder where resources images are saved when exporting a document to Svg format.
-Default is null in C#.
+description: Discover how to set the ResourcesFolder in SvgSaveOptions for efficient image storage when exporting documents to SVG format.
+Optimize your workflow today!
 type: docs
 weight: 80
 url: /net/aspose.words.saving/svgsaveoptions/resourcesfolder/